CaymanFreeman/Clikr/README.md

 ## Executables & Binaries

 Each executable/binary simply acts as a bundle for the source files and an interpreter.
-Each time the file is executed, the source code is expanded to a POSIX temporary directory.
+Each time the file is executed, the source code is expanded to a temporary directory.
 You can read more about how PyInstaller creates these executables [here](https://pyinstaller.org/en/stable/operating-mode.html#how-the-one-file-program-works).

 ## Settings